 Annemarie co-founded Global Animal Welfare together with friend and former colleague Nic Field in 2019.
 Annemarie has worked with captive wild animals for more than 15 years.

-From working as a keeper and researcher with native animals in the Netherlands, to working with various bear species in Asia.
-Annemarie worked with sun bears in Borneo and trained staff to care for them.
-She worked with Asiatic Black bears and sun bears in China and Vietnam.
-Together with a dedicated Animals Asia team she established a bear sanctuary in Vietnam, where rescued bile farm bears have a second chance in life.
-As the Bear & Vet Team Director she built up a team of 50 staff members, ensuring the best possible care was provided to the bears.
-She hand-reared orphaned cubs, has integrated many bears, established diets, was involved with behavioural husbandry training, established husbandry and management protocols and coordinated the rescues.
+From working as a keeper and researcher with native animals in the Netherlands, to working with various bear species in Asia, Annemarie worked with sun bears in Borneo and trained staff to care for them.
+She worked with Asiatic black bears and Malayan sun bears in China and Vietnam.
+Together with a dedicated Animals Asia team she established a bear sanctuary in Vietnam, where rescued bile farmed bears have a second chance in life.
+As the Bear & Vet Team Director she built up a team of 50 staff members, ensuring the best possible care was provided to nearly 150 rescued bears.
+She hand-reared orphaned cubs, integrated many bears into social groups, established diets, was involved with behavioural husbandry training, established husbandry and management protocols and coordinated the rescues.
 She worked together with the construction team to design multiple bear houses and enclosures.
 Annemarie successfully completed Animals Asia’s application for accreditation from the Global Federation of Animal Sanctuaries.
 A short stay in Australia introduced Annemarie to working with marsupials.
-After 17 years away Annemarie moved back to the Netherlands, where she worked as the Director of Bears in Mind, a Dutch NGO who initiated a sanctuary for abused European brown bears.
-She has presented extensively at international bear research and welfare conferences and she provides consultancy services to animal welfare NGO’s, zoos, rescue centres and sanctuaries on behaviour, husbandry and welfare issues.
+After 17 years away, Annemarie moved back to the Netherlands, where she worked as the Director of Bears in Mind, a Dutch NGO who initiated a sanctuary for abused European brown bears.
+She is currently a manager at the Dutch Animal Protection Society where she oversees various shelters of rescued dogs and cats and large teams of volunteers of animal ambulances who rescue pets and wildlife.

 Their experience in bear welfare and management together with their expertise and advancement of animal welfare in Asia has been second to none, and I have no hesitation in recommending both Nic and Annemarie and their Global Animal Welfare foundation to anyone who has the privilege of working with them.